hunter-teacher-cert/currdev_unit_plan-p5_4eva/out_of_class_assignments/final_project_proposal.md

 ## Requirements:
 + Sketch (either on paper or digitally) what your final project will look like.
 + Write a paragraph describing what you want to create and why.
+Do your best to describe any technical challenges you foresee encountering.